particle-iot/docs/src/content/tutorials/topics/particle-pi-security-camera.md

 The first thing you'll need to do, if you haven't already, is to create a SD card that you can use to boot up your Raspberry Pi.
 If you've already set up your Pi, you can skip these steps:

 - Make sure your SD card is **FAT32 formatted**
 - **Install an operating system** image on the SD card.
-We recommend Raspberry Pi's preferred operating system, Raspian Jessie with Pixel, which you can download [here](https://www.raspberrypi.org/downloads/raspbian/).
+We recommend Raspberry Pi's preferred operating system, Rasbpian Jessie with Pixel, which you can download [here](https://www.raspberrypi.org/downloads/raspbian/).
 - **Install the operating system** onto your SD card by following the Raspberry Pi Foundation's official installation instructions, [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 ### Connect your Pi to the Internet